-Update: My husband and I returned to Provence again in June 2019 when we stayed near Gordes for six nights.
+Update: My husband and I returned to Provence again in June 2019 when we stayed in a beautiful stone cottage near Gordes for six nights.
 This article has been updated with the latest information.

 Probably top of most people’s Provencal must-visit list is the hilltop village of Gordes.
 France has an organisation known as Les Plus Beaux Villages de France (the most beautiful villages of France) and it’s not hard to see why Gordes is amongst its members.

 I first visited Gordes last year and I instantly fell in love with it.
 The views of Gordes as you approach the village are impressive enough but to actually wander the cobbled streets and admire the beautifully restored buildings up close, is something else.

 The are plenty of things to do in Gordes, France.
 The village has all the things you’d expect of a popular Provencal village – plenty of souvenir shops, boutiques and art galleries, a 16th century chateau, gorgeous buildings, lots of cafes and restaurants – and LOTS of tourists.
 Visit early in the morning or late in the afternoon if you don’t like crowds.

 Just a few kilometres from Gordes is another famous local site, Abbaye de Senaque, a Cistercian monastery built in 1148.
 Whilst the Abbaye is impressive in its own right, most tourists visit in summer in the hope of seeing the surrounding fields blooming with lavender.

 Both my visits have been in mid-June and I’ve been a little too early to see the lavender at its best but the sneak peek I’ve had tells me it would be a magnificent sight in July and August .